debops/debops/docs/ansible/roles/borgbackup/getting-started.rst

 .. literalinclude:: inventory/group_vars/all/default_controller.yml
    :language: yaml

-``backup-mgt`` needs the priviliate to run borgmatic as root to backup the whole system.
+``backup-mgt`` needs the privilege to run borgmatic as root to backup the whole system.
 For this sudo needs to be configured like this in :file:`inventory/group_vars/debops_service_borgbackup.yml`.